evasinha/Notes/OLMT_notes.md

 --ng 400 --parm_list ${PARM_FILE} --sitegroup ${SITEGROUP} \
 --mc_ensemble ${NSAMPLES} --postproc_file postproc_vars_crop
 ```
-Note that `--nopftdyn` option is not used in the command above.
+Note that `--nopftdyn` option is not used in the above command.

 ### Notes about OLMT: